-In the wake of the launch of our new Early Years and Primary Years Programme English+ STEAM stream, you may be wondering what role technology plays in SISD’s classrooms, and how it can complement or improve upon existing methods.
-In this blog entry, we look at some of the ways that technology is employed in our curriculum, especially in the new resources integrated into the English+ STEAM programme.
+You may be wondering what role technology plays in SISD’s classrooms, and how it can complement or improve upon existing methods.
+In this blog entry, we look at some of the ways that technology is employed in our curriculum, especially in the new resources integrated into our STEAM programme.

 Apple is one of the leaders in computing worldwide, and children all over the globe have had experiences with its most famous products, such as the iPad and the MacBook.
 As a result, Apple is uniquely equipped as both a hardware and software provider to support technology education initiatives.

-By combining top-class Apple hardware with the extensive software ecosystem of iOS and macOS, our English+ STEAM get access to a diverse array of tech education experiences and tools.
+By combining top-class Apple hardware with the extensive software ecosystem of iOS and macOS and the International Baccalaureate Primary Years Programme our students get access to a diverse array of tech education experiences and tools.
 Students can set up intuitive and attractive presentations, create music, and even learn the basics of programming.
 There are also applications that are cross-compatible between iPad and MacBooks, allowing students to start on, for example, an iPad in a classroom, and continue their work on an iMac in a school lab or at home.

 It’s not just students who get new tools.
 Apple Education features software that allows teachers to track progress and create more personalised experiences for every student.
 Teachers may also easily give out assignments and circulars through the tools.